Lake Matheson is one of our favourite mirror lakes in New Zealand and an absolute must when you’re road tripping the West Coast.

 Here’s our guide to Lake Matheson, New Zealand which includes our favourite viewpoints, the best times to visit Lake Matheson and everything else you need to know.

-Lake Matheson is stunning all year round but if you catch it on a calm day, it’s even more spectacular.
-Visiting during winter will get you the best reflections with more snow on the mountains but it’s just a beautiful in summer.
+Visiting during winter will get you the best reflections with more snow on the mountains but it’s just as beautiful in summer.

 The main thing you want to focus on is the time of day.

-How to get to Lake Matheson
+How To Get To Lake Matheson

-Once you’re on the West Coast, Lake Matheson is only a short drive from Fox Glacier on a sealed road.
-It’s sometimes over-looked by road trippers due to being off the main road but don’t be surprised if you get there at lunch time and find the car park full of tour coaches.
+It’s sometimes overlooked by road trippers due to being off the main road but don’t be surprised if you get there at lunch time and find the car park full of tour coaches.

-Lake Matheson walk
+Lake Matheson Mirror Lake Walk

 Reflection Island Viewpoint